-According to our research, there are three UK pet insurance companies that cover pre-existing conditions for dogs and cats.
+According to our research, there are four UK pet insurance companies that cover pre-existing conditions for dogs and cats.
 Lifetime Pet Cover, VetsMediCover and Bought By Many cover conditions that ended more than two years ago; plus Bought By Many has one plan to cover conditions as recent as 3 months ago.
 We'll explain the differences to help you decide if one is best for you and your pet.

 - Does Pet Insurance Cover Pre-Existing Conditions?